U.S. Manufacturers Brace For Trump's Next Trade Targets

 Bosworth says the Trump Twitter spotlight is shining the most on big companies with well-known household brands.

-Automakers are especially at risk because of the industry's high volume of cross-border trade, and because it is so vulnerable to consumer opinion.
+Automakers are especially at risk because of the sector's high volume of cross-border trade, and because it is so vulnerable to consumer opinion.

 Bosworth says going after a maker of obscure chemicals or a small firm that makes car components doesn't produce great headlines, nor does it move public sentiment.
 Trump's focus is on finished products.